azqanadeem/azqanadeem.github.io/_pages/about.md

 intelligence from large volumes of cyber data with the aim of assisting security analysts in their daily operations.
 These pipelines create human in the loop settings for AI-assisted humans.

 Next to research, I spend 40% of my time developing and teaching Cyber Security lectures to BSc.
-(Computer Science and Engineering) students.
+(Computer Science and Engineering) students at TU Delft.
 The teaching material can be found under [Cyber Security Lecture Series](https://azqanadeem.github.io/teaching/).

 Outside of work, I love landscape photography and traveling.
 I enjoy discussions about human psychology, devious behavior, cats, imposter syndrome, and... well... cats.